 Learn everything about Chateau Pedesclaux, Pauillac, Fifth Growth, with wine tasting notes and wine with food pairing tips.
 Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Pedesclaux History, Overview

 In fact, Edmond Pedesclaux was one of the brokers that helped determine the original 1855 Classification of the Medoc.
-In 1883, the property was enlarged when the owner purchased vines from the Cruse family, who owned Chateau Pontet Canet at the time.
+In 1883, the property was enlarged when the owner purchased vines from the Cruse family, who owned the neighboring estate of Chateau Pontet Canet at the time.